Body: The First Step for a Seeker – Osho

 Bodhidharma’s statement is of tremendous value.
 There is not a single thing separate from the whole.
 All separation, all dualism, is the game of the mind.
 As the mind becomes silent, all that game disappears, all those players are no longer there.

 What happens when you wake up in the morning to your dreams?
 In the dreams have you ever doubted that what you are seeing is not true?
 Nobody in a dream can doubt.
 Whatever appears in the dream, appears to be the right thing at the moment.
-Only in the morning when you wake up, suddenly do you realize that all the night you have been dreaming of things which were not true, which were just mind creations, flowers in the sky – Bodhidharma’s statement, “Originally, there is not a single thing.”
+Only in the morning when you wake up, do you suddenly realize that all the night you have been dreaming of things which were not true, which were just mind creations, flowers in the sky – Bodhidharma’s statement, “Originally, there is not a single thing.”

 “You see, when a baby comes out of the womb, does he read sutras or not?
 At that time, the baby does not know whether such a thing as buddha nature exists of not.
 As he grows up and learns various views, he appears to the world and says, ‘I do well and I understand.’
 But he doesn’t know it is rubbish and delusion.

-“Of the sixteen ways of phases of doing, a baby’s way is the best.
+“Of the sixteen ways or phases of doing, a baby’s way is the best.
 The time of a baby’s gurgle is compared to a seeker when he leaves the mind of dividing and choosing.
 That’s why a baby is praised.
 But if you take this comparison and say, ‘The baby is the way,’ people of the present days will understand it wrongly.”

 And that is true even today.